thevinter/styli.sh/README.md

 # Styli.sh - Wallpaper switching on i3 made easy

 Stily.sh is a Bash script that aims to automate the tedious process of finding new wallpapers, downloading and switching them via the i3 config. **Styly.sh** can search for specific wallpapers from unsplash or download a random image from the specified subreddits.
+If you have pywal it also can set automatically your terminal colors.

 ![Preview](preview.png)

 ## Requirements
 This script is made to work with ```feh``` so having it installed is a requirement.
 Currently it does not support Desktop Environments.
+If you want to use the -p flag you will have to have ```pywal``` installed.

 ## Install
 ```